reduce-algebra/reduce-algebra/common-lisp/README.md

     (start-reduce)

 (I will provide a more elegant start-up procedure eventually.)

+At present, the current directory when REDUCE is run must be the build directory, but I will remove that restriction at some later date.

 On both Lisps, interrupting REDUCE (with Control-C) invokes the Lisp debugger and aborting that enters Lisp, which is very useful for low-level debugging!
 Evaluate `(begin)` to get back into REDUCE.